 In addition to general university requirements, students must complete 30 approved graduate credits (10 courses), divided into five core (required) basic courses, four advanced constrained elective courses, and one constrained elective.

-Students must take the two core courses of CS 530 Mathematical Foundations of Computer Science and CS 531 Computer Systems and Fundamentals of Systems Programming as early as possible, preferably as their first two courses in the program.
+Students must take the two required basic courses of CS 530 Mathematical Foundations of Computer Science and CS 531 Computer Systems and Fundamentals of Systems Programming as early as possible, preferably as their first two courses in the program.

 Courses are grouped into five areas: Artificial Intelligence and Databases, Programming Languages and Software Engineering, Systems and Networks, Theoretical Computer Science, and Visual Computing.
 These areas apply at both the basic and the advanced level.